sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A collection of Metafont mode_def's
+Short desc    : A collection of Metafont mode_def's
 URL          : http://tug.org/texlive/
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : The modes file collects all known Metafont modes for printing
+Descript     : The modes file collects all known Metafont modes for printing
              : or display devices, of whatever printing technology.
 Special
              : provision is made for write-white printers, and a 'landscape'
              : mode is available, for making suitable fonts for printers with